Dieguli/Weather_App/README.md

 ![Figure 1: Main Screen ](Main.png)

-By clicking on the space corresponding to one of the locations, a more detailed weather infomration appears.
+By clicking on the space corresponding to one of the locations, a more detailed weather information is displayed.
 For example, in the case of Nairobi:

 ![Figure 2: Nairobi detailed information ](Nairobi.png)